omidvatan94/PGOS/pgos-backend/README.md

 ## Testing

-This app's tests are run with rspec.
-In order to run the test suite, run ```rspec```.
+This app's tests are written with rspec and the test suite can be run by running ```rspec```.
 In development, if you wish to run the test suite automatically, run ```guard```.
 The ``guard-rspec`` gem allows for the test suite to run automatically whenever the files being watched are saved.

 ## Models